-- Where there is significant conflict, we reserve the right to request the court orders, obtain signed consent from both parents, or limit our services until dispute has been resolved.
-If necessary, we may discharge a family from the clinic if the conflict is disruptive to the clinic or impedes the care of the child.
+- Where there is significant conflict, the doctor reserves the right to request the court orders, obtain signed consent from both parents, or limit their services until dispute has been resolved.
+If necessary, your doctor may discharge a family from their services if the conflict is disruptive to the clinic or impedes the care of the child.

 - We do not take referrals where the purpose of the assessment is to generate information for legal decision making around custody issues of parental separation.

 We always try our best to accommodate all family circumstances.
 Please help us to provide the best care for your children by providing all information regarding your family situation at your first appointment with us.